-My career history had always included computers, I was sending telex messages at seventeen and faxes at nineteen, now it was time to get digitally savvy.
+My career history had always included computers, I was sending telex messages at seventeen and faxes at nineteen, now it was time to get digitally savvy and I love computers.

-I hoped to build a Digital Community of Writers, and Readers, via a blog, listening and learning from one another’s experiences and in the mean-time connect with likeminded life-long encouragers and maybe just finish the many stories I had begun during my undergraduate studies, even so far back as 1991.
-The only things I needed was the time, the tech and the confidence to do it, I remembered my three motivations back in 2009, that got me through the Undergraduate degree:
+I hoped to build a Digital Community of Writers, and Readers, via a blog, listening and learning from one another’s experiences and in the mean-time connecting with likeminded life-long encouragers and maybe just finish the many stories I had begun during my undergraduate studies, even so far back as 1991.
+The only things I needed was the time, the tech and the confidence to do it.
+I recalled my three motivations back in 2009, that got me through the Undergraduate degree:

-- Inspired by the words of one Lecturer who educated my husband in Business Studies.
+Inspired by the words of one Lecturer who educated my husband in Business Studies.
 Then a second Lecturer who recited on similar lines, “Do you need to do it, or just want to do it?”
 I realised I didn’t just want it, I needed to do it, this had become my purpose, following my dream.

-Last but not least, aiming to become an inspiration for my young children, who asked so many questions growing up, I rarely had the answers, they made me do the research, and not rely on individuals or teachers for their own opinion of what matters.
+Last but not least, aiming to become an inspiration for my young children, who asked so many questions growing up.
+I rarely had the answers, they made me do the research, and not rely on individuals or teachers for their own informed opinion of what matters.
 If you don’t know something, find out, and form an opinion of your own.
-It is always possible to find out exactly the answer’s to Why?
+It is always possible to find out the probable answer’s to Why?
 Information is everywhere, if you choose to look.
 Our chats at home now go on for days especially when the questions are profound.

-With the help and support of my rock, that is my husband, I still have until November 2017 to complete my own personal Self-fulfilled Philosophy and Doctorate for the Art of Creative Writing and when the philosophy term of time runs out, I intend to release my first-ever Creatively Written Novel, by what method, only time will tell.
-I’m putting the words out there, but sometimes it is all in the action and not the words.
+With the help and support of my rock, that is my husband, I still have until May 2018 to complete my own personal Self-fulfilled (f)ilosophy for the Art of Creative Writing and when the philosophy term of time runs out, I intend to release my first-ever Creatively Written Novel, by what method, only time will tell.
+I’m putting the words out there, but sometimes it is all in the action and not only the words.

-During these last 3, to 8 years of studies and research, I have grown to learn something of Philosophy, recaptured my understanding of Social Sciences, combined both qualitative processes of research with quantitative Psychologies, and formed epistemological translations as a parent and ‘A Girl from Hull’ empowering me to ‘find out’ for myself, and in the meantime encouraged others to do the same.
-Words are a complex phenomenon, which are often taken for granted.
-They deliver a sense of knowledge to all who share them, truths and untruths, ideas, concepts and facts.
+During these last 3, to 8 years of studies and research, I have grown to learn something of Philosophy, recaptured my understanding of Social Sciences, combined both qualitative processes of research with quantitative psychologies, and managed to form my own epistemological translations as a parent and once, ‘A Girl from Hull’.
+Words can be empowering or dis-empowering.
+With Culture and experiences thrown into the mix, we have a heavy pot of complex-word-phenomenon, which are often taken for granted.
+Words deliver a sense of knowledge to all who share and listen to them: truths and untruths, ideas, concepts and facts.

 I know in the last three years, my reading and research has barely touched the surface of Ernest Hemingway’s mountain.
-However, I have enjoyed every second of the learning process, I’ve become ‘open to the translation of words’, otherwise known as Creative Writing.
+However, I have enjoyed every second of the learning process, I’ve become ‘open to the translation of words’, otherwise known as confident in Creative Writing.